hihebark/gds/README.md

     	Wordlist to use for the search. (default "data/wordlist.txt")

 ```
+> I started this project to learn Go-Lang so if you spot an error be kind a report'it i will digg'in to find a solution.
+This project is still in a development.

 > "The only way to learn a new programming language is by writing programs in it." - Dennis Ritchie